 The nearest Pharmacy is in Exmouth.
 Minor items are possibly available at the supermarket.

 What do I need to bring if I am staying in a cabin or villa?

 All of our accommodation is fully self-contained and the Villa’s also have their own washing machine.
 Linen and towels are provided on all beds.
 The kitchen has hotplates, microwave, pots and pans, crockery and cutlery.
-The lounge has TVs, DVD players and lounge chairs.
+The lounge has TVs and lounge chairs.
 There is also a dining setting and outdoor setting.
 Most people just bring their own beach towels, snorkeling and fishing gear.